What Happens When You Add An Extra Oxygen Atom To A Water Molecule?

 We start aging more quickly, of course:

-Our skin structures collapse more quickly too, of course!
+Our skin structures collapse more quickly too.

 And when we can’t maintain the transport of electrons in our mitochondria satisfactorily, we’re just asking to age more quickly by producing more H2O2 instead of H2O.